Each Wednesday I post a list of notes on some topic. This week it’s probability.

 Mathematical tools such as Bayesian analysis and differential equations allow you to combine your intuition and data to make better decisions.
-With mathematical models you can answer questions that would be expensive or impossible to address directly.

 For over twenty years, I have created and implemented mathematical models to solve problems in business, science, and engineering.
 Some areas of application include risk assessment, adaptive clinical trial design, computer hardware reliability, and software optimization.

 My role on projects has often been to be the interpreter and integrator.
 I bring different areas of math together to solve problems.
-I bring math and software together to implement solutions, And I bring people together by interpreting between scientists, software developers, and business leaders.
+I bring math and software together to implement solutions, and I bring people together by interpreting between scientists, software developers, and business leaders.

 For example, I have helped lawyers understand and convey probability.
 I have helped salesmen understand what scientific articles are saying about their product and how they can convey that information to customers.
 I have helped business understand and mitigate risks.

 Here are some of the photos I took on my travels last year.

 Bicycles on the Google campus in Mountainview, California: